geraldaungst/exandria-campaign/60 Locations/Wildemount/Cyrios Mountains/Cloudfang Keep.md

 ### Basilisks
 Blinkers and Blunders are Lady Emer’s prized pet basilisks.
 Each wears a dragon-scale collar with a gold name tag.
 A creature who has a passive Wisdom (Perception) score of 17 or higher notices the basilisks sleeping among the rubble and spots their shiny collars.
 If the characters succeed on a DC 12 group Dexterity (Stealth) check, they can sneak through the room without waking the basilisks.
 A character who succeeds on a DC 17 Dexterity (Sleight of Hand) check can remove a basilisk’s collar without waking the creature.

+**Alchemical Ingredients**.
+After the basilisk dies, a creature can make a DC 12 Wisdom (Medicine) check using an herbalism kit and the basilisk’s gullet, destroying the gullet in the process.
+On a success, the creature creates three doses of a salve.
+One dose of this salve can be applied to a petrified creature as an action, and 1 minute after the salve is applied, the petrified condition ends for that creature.

 ### Trapped Glyph
 The rubble-covered glyph is a trap created by the illusionist who lived in the keep.
 Lady Emer and her guardians know about the trap and only use the north entrance to the room.
 A creature who succeeds on a DC 17 Intelligence (Investigation) check notices the glyph on the ground.
 A detect magic spell reveals the glyph’s aura of illusion magic.